inDuberitably/WSUCSHelpRoom/README.md

 **phrases.txt** will display all the key words that award the entire shift

-**subjects.txt** will only read emails with the list of these subject headers Both of phrases and subjects can be modified freely.
+**subjects.txt** will only read emails with the list of these subject headers

+Both phrases and subjects can be modified freely.

 To run, simply run from the command line
 ```ruby```